 Advantages of Nicotine Salt over Freebase

-Beyond a much smoother vape hit, using e-salt fluid has another major advantage.
+Beyond a much smoother vape hit, using e-salt fluid has another significant advantage.

 You can absorb a much higher volume of nicotine per pull when compared to the freebase stuff.
 Beyond there being nicotine on average inside salt liquid, it’s been proven that nicotine juice gets into the bloodstream faster than its contemporary rival.

-This is good news for former smokers who haven’t had luck with switching over to vaping.
+This is good news for former smokers who haven’t had luck switching to vaping.

 If you or someone you know has been having difficulties transitioning to vaping, it wouldn’t be a bad idea to try out e-salt.